Threat Modeling with DFDs A Practical Guide for Secure Applications

 Alright, so you've built your data flow diagrams, now what?
 It's not a "one and done" kinda deal, you know?

 • It's important to keep your data flow diagrams up-to-date, especially when your systems change.
 Think about it, if you add a new api or tweak a database, your dfd needs to reflect that.
-Otherwise, it's like using an outdated map, you'll get lost.
+Otherwise, it's like using an outdated map—you'll get lost.
+Make sure you update your dfds with the latest security measures, too.
+For example, if you've added encryption to a data store, show that on your diagram because it helps everyone see that you are securing your data.
+Documentation is key, obviously.
+Keep a record of when dfds were updated and what changes were made.
+That way, you can track how your system has evolved over time.

-• Having a shared understanding of data flow and security risks is, like, super important.
+• Share those dfds!
+Get your dev, security, and ops teams on board.
+Make sure everyone has access and understands what's what.
+Having a shared understanding of data flow and security risks is, like, super important.
 When everyone's on the same page, they can spot potential problems easier.
 Plus, it improves communication and teamwork.
+Don't be afraid to ask for feedback.
+Encourage your teams to review the dfds and suggest improvements.
+It's a continuous process, not a solo mission.

 So, that's it!
 Keep those dfds up-to-date and get everyone involved.
-Now, let's wrap things up with a quick recap of everything we've covered.

 Pratik Roychowdhury